6. Climate change

 What the trade papers say

-The leaked papers from the US talks underline how seriously this deal threatens the fight to halt climate change.
-US negotiators told Britain that it’s not even possible to mention climate change during the talks, and that it won’t be mentioned in the final deal:
+The leaked papers from the US talks show how US negotiators told Britain that it’s not even possible to mention climate change during the talks, and that it won’t be mentioned in the final deal:

 “US [negotiators] responded emphatically that climate change is the most political (sensitive) question for the US, stating it is a ‘lightning rod issue’, mentioning that as of 2015, USTR [the trade representative’s office] are bound by Congress not to include mention of greenhouse gas emission reductions in trade agreements.
 US stated this ban would not be lifted anytime soon.”